Usability-testing-questions--asking-the-right-ones---UserQ

 #2 Avoid leading questions

-Your questions should aim to guide participants and encourage honest responses, rather than steer them towards a particular answer.
-Leading questions like “Do you prefer X over Y?” or “Did you like X more?” can yield inaccurate and biased results.
+Ask unbiased questions, Leading questions like “Do you prefer X over Y?” or “Did you like X more?” can yield inaccurate and biased results.
 Instead, pose questions like “What do you prefer: X or Y?”

 #3 Don’t ask too many

-Coming up with questions to ask during usability testing isn’t a game of quantity over quality.
-We recommend sticking to a smaller number of questions: a maximum of three easy ones as you don’t want any type of test to last any longer than 45 minutes to an hour (preferably much shorter!).
+a maximum of three easy ones as you don’t want any type of test to last any longer than 45 minutes to an hour (preferably much shorter!).

 #4 Use scenario-based questions